 - Avoid sunburns by limiting your exposure and or using a good quality sun block lotion.

 - If your hiking take along overnight clothing and additional food.
 Please familiarize yourself with the area and take a map and compass, or a GPS with you.

 - We hope that you have a great outdoor season and will take the time to play safe and be safe.
 For more information follow the links we have selected below.

 To Find Out More About Outdoor Safety

-US Boating Safety Boating safety information brought to you by THE BOAT/U.S. Foundation for Boating Safety.
+US Boating Safety Boating safety information brought to you by the U.S Coast Guard.

 Wildfire Prevention Summertime Guide to Staying Safe from Fire from the National Fire Protection Association.